Bring your talent to a new challenge

 All transferees are required to attend a 3 week induction course w and undertake any relevant training courses before they take up their posting.

-You can transfer at a lower rank.
+You can apply to transfer at a lower rank if you choose.

 Any national qualifications, e.g. NPPF, will be recognised once you have supplied evidence of your result.
 Other qualifications will be looked at and countersigned if the skill / qualification is equal to our standards.
 In some cases, the skill may need to be reassessed, for example driving.